freeCodeCamp/guide/src/pages/java/inheritance/index.md

 ## What can be inherited ?

-*   All `protected` and `public` fields and methods from parent
+*   All `protected` and `public` and `default` fields and methods from parent

 ## What cannot be inherited ?

 *   `private` fields and methods
 *   Constructors.
 Although, the subclass constructor _has_ to call the superclass constructor if its defined (More on that later!)
 *   Multiple classes.
 Java supports only **single inheritance**, that is, you can only inherit one class at a time.
 *   Fields.
-Individual fields of a class cannot be overriden by the subclass.
+Individual fields of a class cannot be overriden by the subclass.In java every class extends the `Object` class.A `final` class cannot be extended or inherited.

 ## Type Casting & Reference